dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-5.0.md

 ### Debugging improvements

 Debugging Blazor WebAssembly apps is improved in ASP.NET Core 5.0.
-Additiionally, debugging is now supported on Visual Studio for Mac.
+Additionally, debugging is now supported on Visual Studio for Mac.
 For more information, see <xref:blazor/debug>.

 ### Microsoft Identity v2.0 and MSAL v2.0